monsoonmaelstrom/book2/book2.md

 “I know how he found me in the gym that day.
 He just gave himself away!”

 I kiss him because I can’t help myself.
 All this exuberance I’m feeling has to go somewhere and he’s the only available target.
-By the time I come up for a breath, I am actually in his arms, and he looks thrilled for an entirely different set of reasons.
+By the time I come up for a breath, I am actually in his arms, and he looks thrilled for an entirely different reason.

 “I can’t,” I tell him when he leans in for another kiss.
 “I can’t do that and this at the same time.
 Yet.”